 Leading a Virtual World Climate Simulation Event

-July 15, 2020 by Sheila Mbiru & Bob Aston
+By Sheila Mbiru & Bob Aston

 It was our first virtual World Climate Simulation event!
 At the back of our minds, we kept wondering, what if some participants are unable to join because of a slow internet connection?
 What if some had never used Zoom before and signing in will be a challenge?
 What if very few participants attend?
 We were concerned.
 However, we were prepared and we were excited.